pylight/dotfiles/README.md

 Installation
 -------------
 The install.sh script will create symlinks in your Homedirectory for the following tools:

 * tmux (~/.tmux.conf)
 * conky (~/.conkyrc)
+* urxvt (~/.Xdefaults)

-Make sure these files aren't availiable yet, otherwise they will be skipped.
+Make sure these files aren't availiable yet, otherwise they will be skipped with a warning.

 ```bash
 git clone git://github.com/pylight/dotfiles.git ~/.dotfiles